Nicolas Milanovic

-Nicolas Petar Milanovic (/hr/ NEE-koh-lahs PEH-tahr mee-LAH-no-vich; born 14 November 2001) is an Australian professional footballer who plays as a winger for Scottish Premiership club Aberdeen and the Australia national team.
+Nicolas Milanovic (/hr/ NEE-koh-lahs mee-LAH-no-vich; born 14 November 2001) is an Australian professional football player who plays as a winger for A-League Men club Western Sydney Wanderers and the Australia national team.

 Club career

 Western United

 Milanovic began his professional career at Western United, joining the club in a COVID-19 pandemic enforced hub in New South Wales in 2020.
 Milanovic made 36 appearances for Western United before departing the club mid-way through the 2022–23 season, citing his intention to return to Sydney.

 Western Sydney Wanderers

 Within minutes of publicly departing Western United, it was announced that Milanovic had joined Western Sydney Wanderers.
-Milanovic made his debut coming off the bench in a 0-1 loss to Sydney FC.
-He scored his first goal for the club in a 2-3 loss to Melbourne City.
+Milanovic made his debut coming off the bench in a 0–1 loss to Sydney FC.
+He scored his first goal for the club in a 2–3 loss to Melbourne City.

 Having come off the bench in every game that he played in last season, Milanovic was handed a starting role for the Wanderers in the 2023–24 season playing in all but two matches as he was called up for Olyroos duty.
 Milanovic finished the season as the club's top scorer tied with Lachlan Brook, having both scored nine goals.
 Thanks to his good performances over the season, Milanovic signed a one-year contract extension with the Wanderers keeping him at the club until 2026, despite rumours of a transfer to Dinamo Zagreb in Croatia.

 Nicolas Milanovic before his penalty to score a hat-trick.

 On 8 September 2024, Milanovic scored his first professional hat-trick against the Newcastle Jets in a 4–1 win.
 Milanovic finished the 2024–25 season as runner-up behind joint winners of the Golden Boot, kicking 12 goals for the season.